This article is part of a larger series on Payments.

 Are there additional costs for accepting Apple Pay?

 The only additional cost may be for an upgraded card reader if your current card reader does not take NFC payments.
+You may also choose to use the Tap to Pay on iPhone feature if you have an iPhone and prefer not to purchase an NFC reader.
 Apply Pay costs the same as processing a regular credit card.

 Is Apple Pay secure?